Male Facelift Surgery London & UK

 Facelift for Men – Male Facelift in London at Centre for Surgery

 Male facelift surgery is designed to address the signs of ageing commonly found in older men.
 The natural ageing process results in the development of lines, wrinkles and sagging skin.
 A facelift can help to lift sagging skin and give a more youthful and refreshed appearance.
-Although facelifts have traditionally been more commonly carried out in women, men form an increasingly higher proportion of overall facelift patients in the last few years.
+Although facelifts have traditionally been more commonly carried out in women, men have formed an increasingly higher proportion of overall facelift patients in the last few years.
 Facelifts for men have increased by over 30% over the last three years in the UK.
-The most popular technique for male facelift is the mini facelift.
+The most popular technique for a male facelift is the mini facelift.

 Facelift surgery in men involves different surgical techniques compared with women due to the different structure of a man’s face.
-The bones that make up a man’s face are often thicker and with more heavier set features.
-Centre for Surgery is known for its expertise in surgical facelifts for men and each male facelift procedure is precisely customised to the anatomy of each man’s face.
+The bones that make up a man’s face are often thicker and with heavier set facial features.
+Centre for Surgery is known for its expertise in surgical facelifts for men, and each male facelift procedure is precisely customised to the anatomy of each man’s face.
 Facelift surgery in men focuses on achieving a well-defined jawline and chin without adding extra volume to areas of the face which may result in facial feminisation.
 Men typically present with bags under the eyes, loss of volume in the temple area and the formation of jowls along the jawline.